jennieablog/syntheticfsl/README.md

-# signtyper
+# syntheticfsl
-A web application for documenting signs in Filipino Sign Language (FSL).
+A database application for signing exact English in Filipino Sign Language (FSL) using the JASigning virtual signing system that sythesises natural sign language performance using virtual human characters.

-## A multi-media approach
-SignTyper uses a multi-media approach for documenting FSL signs.
-- Alongside `sign gloss`, it uses the `Hamburg Notation System (HamNoSys)` to describe individual signs.
-- `HamNoSys` transcriptions are then converted into `Sign Gestural Markup Language (SiGML)`.
-- Through `SiGML`, it is able to synthesize natural sign language performance using virtual human characters using the `JASigning` system.
+## Sign Database
+- Synthetic FSL uses a parametric definition of sign based on the gestural model of HamNoSys.
+- Instead of HamNoSys symbols, the app uses Gestural SiGML to describe handshapes and signs making definitions more flexible and accurate.
+- Gestural SiGML data are stored in a database for retrieval.
+- A graphical user interface is built on top of the database to allow easier editing of signs.

 ## SyntheSign
 SignTyper offers a tool called `SyntheSign`, which automatically converts HamNoSys symbols to synthetic sign animation.

-This tool functions on top of two interfaces:

-* A derivative of [HamNoSys2SiGML](https://github.com/carolNeves/HamNoSys2SiGML) : Python code that converts HamNoSys characters and their corresponding gloss into Sign Gestural Markup Language (SiGML).
-* [JASigning Software]() : Virtual signing system that sythesises natural sign language performance using virtual human characters.

-SyntheSign also provides **a guided HamNoSys input system** to aid the user in transcribing complex signs.
-The transcription system used (HamNoSys) is universal to all sign languages. **SyntheSign can be used for other sign languages as well, and not just FSL**.

 ## Current Progress
-1. An inventory of FSL handshapes is being uploaded to be used for indexing a small lexicon for FSL signs.
+Inventories of FSL handshapes and basic signs are being uploaded to be used for indexing a small lexicon for FSL signs.
-2. Videos of humans signing basic FSL words are being transcribed to HamNoSys to populate the lexicon.

 ## Future Work